jaystaks/Politico/README.md

 API Endpoints.

-This are the features of the required endpoints...
+This are the features of the required endpoints..

 | Requirements                        |
 | ------------------------------------|